-Conservatory Canada’s new Classical Voice Syllabus is now in effect, and available for viewing.
+Conservatory Canada’s new Classical Voice Syllabus goes into effect for exams taken after May 1, 2019.
 We thank you for your patience as we spent the past weeks gathering feedback and proofreading the documents, which are available on our Classical Voice Syllabus page here, where you will find the following documents:

 - Syllabus files, by Grade, from Grades 1 – 10 (our Diploma syllabus remains the same at this time).

 - Rules and Regulations, which includes an Introduction / Overview.

 - A reprise of our Recital Assessments information, which is unchanged and still in use.